mackerelio-labs/terraform-provider-mackerel/docs/resources/monitor.md

 * `duration` - (Required) The duration of the monitor.
 * `warning` - (Required, at least one of `warning` or `critical`) The threshold that generates a warning alert.
 * `critical` - (Required, at least one of `warning` or `critical`) The threshold that generates a critical alert.
 * `missing_duration_warning` - The threshold in minutes to generate a warning alert for interruption monitoring.
-Valid values are multiples of 10 between 10 and 10080 (must be at least 10 minutes, at most 1 week=10080 minutes).
+Valid values are multiples of 10 between `10` and `10080` inclusive (must be at least 10 minutes, at most 1 week=10080 minutes).
 * `missing_duration_critical` - The threshold in minutes to generate a critical alert for interruption monitoring.
-Valid values are multiples of 10 between 10 and 10080 (must be at least 10 minutes, at most 1 week=10080 minutes).
+Valid values are multiples of 10 between `10` and `10080` inclusive (must be at least 10 minutes, at most 1 week=10080 minutes).
 * `max_check_attempts` - Number of consecutive Warning/Critical counts before an alert is made.
 Default is `1`.
 Valid values are numbers `1` through `10` inclusive.

 ### external